hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 page_title: "Azure Resource Manager: azurerm_kubernetes_cluster"
 sidebar_current: "docs-azurerm-resource-kubernetes-cluster"
 description: |-
-  Creates an Azure Container Service (AKS) Kubernetes Cluster instance.
+  Creates a managed Kubernetes Cluster (AKS)
 ---

 # azurerm_kubernetes_cluster

-Creates an Azure Container Service (AKS) Managed Cluster instance
+Creates a managed Kubernetes Cluster (AKS)

 ~> **Note:** All arguments including the client secret will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).